 Behind followed Fredriksson in the March, coming home in an undisturbed third place.

 Ray Riddall incurred a late race drive through penalty.
-Allowing his team mate David Jacques back into fourth.
-The penalty also allowed both Martin Lacina and Michal Janak through.
+Allowing his team mate David Jaques back into fourth.
+The penalty also allowed both Andres Adamovich and Michal Janak through.
 Janak thus securing the last point for a struggling Ferrari-team.

 Jundt incredibly only missed the points by one spot, bringing his dilapidated March home in seventh.
 In front of Gerard Ryon in a second Ferrari and a disappointed Ray Riddall who missed out on points in the last laps.

 The top ten was concluded by Philippe Martinelli in a Tyrrell.

 All by the end, Swiss Bruppacher received a drive through, allowing Voigt to secure 14th spot.
 In a car that should on paper not even have qualified.
 Concluding our race weekend on a high.

 Voigt deserved a treat.
 So we took the whole John Love team to the Mala Mala game reserve, just North of Joburg, for a braai.
 And with the help of some Stellenbosch-bottles, soon convinced the Rhodesians to put their March 701 on a boat to Barcelona.

 Just some admins left to deal with.